Wrxhard/MovieApp/README.md

 ```

 - Copy all the files in Server folder into C:\xampp\htdocs
-- Change the base URL to the IP address of your device in the AppModule.kt file located in app/src/main/java/tdtu/movieapp/app/di
+- Change the base URL
-using one of these two:

 ```
 const val BASE_URL="http://10.0.2.2/"